Chapter 1: Introduction to Templates

 }

 We have overloaded a function foo() with a pair of integers and with a pair of doubles.
-Now in the main function, we have first passed two integers to foo().
-Next, we passed two doubles to foo().
-Finally, we have passed an integer and a character to foo().
-Now if you compile and run this program, you will see an output like this:
+Now in the main function, we first pass two integers, then two doubles, and finally an integer and a character to foo().
+Compiling and running this program produces:

 $ g++ func_overloading_type_conversion.cpp -o func_overloading_type_conversion